presidento/balabit-feed-extractor/README.md

 # License

 The script and the additional resources are licensed according to the GNU General Public License 2.
-For more information see the `LICENSE.txt` file.
+For more information see the `LICENSE` file.